How You Choose Between Work and Living Your Life

 2) Ask yourself one critical question.
 This is a question that applies to everything you do in life… what will bring you the most satisfaction?
 There is no right or wrong answer here.
 It’s your life.
 So live it honestly.
 If you’d rather work, work.
 If you’d rather not, don’t.
 If you already analyzed the situation then you shouldn’t be worrying about this any longer.
 Which is why you have to be...

 3) Be decisive.
 This is not a long, drawn out process.
 Make your decision.
 Get behind it quickly and move forward.
-Don’t waste too much times with that “what if’s” or the “maybe I should…” No. Be present.
+Don’t waste too much time with “what if’s” or the “maybe I should…” No. Be present.
 Stay in the moment and stand behind your decision.

 Btw, I’m writing this as I’m eating an ice cream cone with my little sidekick next to me watching… yep, you guessed it… Minions for the millionth f’in time.